Tero Nauha

 Work for Live Art Denmark

-2012: “Life in Bytom” at Samtalekøkken
+2012 “Life in Bytom” at Samtalekøkken

 Life in Bytom

 Tero Nauha presented a performance from an ongoing series about capitalism, which he developed during a residency in the small Polish mining town of Bytom.
-He worked with a simple set up of two tables, two speakers and a projection screen in the back, where a slide show of images from the mining past runs.
+He worked with a simple set up of two tables, two speakers and a projection screen in the back, where a slide show of images from the town’s mining past ran.
 Dressed all in black he reports about his work in and about Bytom.
 So far, everything looks like a scholarly lecture.
-But while he speaks, Tero moves a small pile of pieces of coal with his mouth across his desk, and later on to the floor, adding an element of uneasyness to his performance that serves as a reminder of the hardship of mining.
+But while he speaks, Tero moves a small pile of pieces of coal with his mouth across his desk, and later on to the floor, adding an element of uneasyness to his lecture that serves as a reminder of the hardship of mining.

 About the Artist